rafaelbiriba/my-local-putio/README.md

       -d, --delete-remote              Delete remote file/folder after the download -s, --with-subtitles             Fetch subtitles from Put.io api -v, --version                    Print my-local-putio version
-          --temp-destination FULLPATH  Temporary destination for the incomplete downloads (Default: 'local_destination'/incomplete_downloads)
-          --silent                     Hide all messages and progress bar --debug                      Debug mode [Developer mode]
+          --debug                      Debug mode [Developer mode]
-          --socks5-proxy hostname:port SOCKS5 hostname and port for proxy.
-Format: 127.0.0.1:1234
           --disk-threshold size        Stops the downloads when the disk space threshold is reached.
 (Size in MB, e.g: 2000 for 2GB)
+          --detailed-progress          Detailed download information instead a progress bar --temp-destination FULLPATH  Temporary destination for the incomplete downloads (Default: 'local_destination'/incomplete_downloads)
+          --silent                     Hide all messages and progress bar --socks5-proxy hostname:port SOCKS5 hostname and port for proxy.
+Format: 127.0.0.1:1234

 #### Required attributes:
 * **-t** or **--token**: Your Put.io Token.
 This attribute becames optional if you set `PUTIO_TOKEN` env variable with your token (Can be inline or into your bash profile).
 Check examples below.